ibm-cloud-docs/databases-for-redis/work-with-connection-strings.md

 `Certificate`|Base64|A base64 encoded version of the certificate.
 {: caption="Table 1. `redis`/`URI` connection information" caption-side="top"}

-* `0...` indicates there may be one or more of these entries in an array.
+* `0...` indicates that there might be one or more of these entries in an array.

 ### The CLI Section

-The "CLI" section contains information suited for command-line clients making connections to Redis.
+The "CLI" section contains information that is suited for command-line clients making connections to Redis.

 Field Name|Index|Description
 ----------|-----|-----------
 `Bin`||The recommended binary to create a connection; in this case it is `redli`.
 `Composed`||A formatted command to establish a connection to your deployment.
 The command combines the `Bin` executable, `Environment` variable settings and uses `Arguments` as command line parameters.
-`Environment`||A list of key/values that should be set as environment variables.
+`Environment`||A list of key/values you set as environment variables.
 `Arguments`|0...|The information that is passed as arguments to the command shown in the Bin field.
 `Certificate`|Base64|A self-signed certificate that is used to confirm that an application is connecting to the appropriate server.
 It is base64 encoded.
 You need to decode the key before using it.
 `Certificate`|Name|The allocated name for the self-signed certificate.
 `Type`||The type of package that uses this connection information; in this case `cli`.
 {: caption="Table 1. `redis`/`cli` connection information" caption-side="top"}

-* `0...` indicates there may be one or more of these entries in an array.
+* `0...` indicates that there might be one or more of these entries in an array.

 ## Using the self-signed certificate